 Alaska's Industrial Coatings Specialists

-Industrial-grade surface protection engineered for extreme environments — from Arctic cold to saltwater exposure.
+Industrial-grade surface protection engineered for extreme environments — from Arctic cold to high-traffic infrastructure.
 AIP applies coatings that last, on assets that matter.

 Every project runs against a written coating specification.
 DFT readings, cure verification, and hold-point inspections are documented and delivered with every job file.